Bhaskers-Blu-Org1/develop-a-cloud-native-java-application-using-codewind/README.md

-## Work in progress

 # Quickstart guide to develop a Cloud Native Java Application using Codewind

-Eclipse Codewind is an open source project that makes it easier for developers to create cloud-native applications within their favorite IDE.
+Codewind is an open source project that makes it easier for developers to create cloud-native applications within their favorite IDE.
 As of now, Codewind supports Visual Studio Code, Eclipse IDE and Eclipse Che.
-More editors will be added in the coming months.

 Codewind enables you to create applications from templates and provide support for launching, updating, testing, and debugging in Docker containers on the desktop.
 Codewind also supports these features on Kubernetes.
 You can use Codewind to move existing applications to Docker and Kuberenetes.
 Codewind provides validation to ensure that applications follow best practices.